Fox Sports FC: History

 Aired at 8:30pm every Tuesday night on Fox Sports, the show was split into two halves, with the first half of the show dedicated to the A-League and the second to European football.

-Regular panelists included Andy Harper, Mark Bosnich, Melanie McLaughlin, Mark Rudan and others to discuss and dissect the weekend's action.
+Regular panelists included Andy Harper, Mark Bosnich, Melanie McLaughlin, Marko Rudan and others to discuss and dissect the weekend's action.
 The European-based segment primarily discusses the Premier League, with wrap-ups and highlights of football around the world.
 The European section usually included a guest from England via video link such as Darren Lewis, Ray Parlour, Gary O'Reilly and Stewart Robson.